Plotting (Part 3): It’s all about the drama, dahlings.

 Yup.
 Tension.
 Uncertainty.
 Double-cross.
 Forbidden love.
 Hatred.
 Amnesia.
 War.
 Politics.
 A sinking ship.
 In other words, drama.
 It’s all about the drama, dahlings.
 That’s the secret ingredient; a very, very important element of successful fiction.
 Writing a book that’s lacking dramatic impact?
 It probably won’t (IMHO) sell.

 And don’t confuse drama as “some little ruckus” that one sprinkles sporadically around a story.
 Drama isn’t a garnish.
 Nor is it specifically reserved for those dark, thunderous Shakespearean epics where witches cackle, swords clash and treachery abounds.
+Drama can be as aloof as a secret glance, a snicker, a subtle movement.
 Drama is a constant that should infuse every fictive work.
 That should be a rule—and so now it is!
 Rule #27.
 Make drama your novel’s constant companion.
 It lurks upon every page—either undulating or overwhelming—ready to spring or having already sprung, hiding, panting, waiting to lunge again.
-Sometimes even hiding in plain sight.
-Waiting to snatch away banality.
-To consume normality.
+Drama can shout or whisper to the reader.
+Sometimes it even hides in plain sight, waiting for the perfect instant to snatch away banality.
+To dissolve normality.

 And yet, don’t confuse drama with impending tragedy.
 Yes, a tragic tale is fraught with drama.
 A child’s death, a war, an emotional breakdown, a marital conflict… all dramatic, fictive situations that a writer can utilize to build a story.
 But what about light-hearted romance?
 What about comedy?
 Realize that every romantic tale is laden with great gobs of interpersonal drama.
 And comedy, even slapstick comedy, is simply drama interpreted through a playful or joyous lens.
 But it’s still about drama, first and foremost.